Masoch Fund: The Best Artists of the 20th Century (2001)

 Curator: Jerzy Onuch.
-Among the best artists there were presented fictitious works of politicians (Adolf Hitler – installations, actions; Mao Zedong – actions, video art; Nikita Khrushchev – land art, actions; Kim Il-sung – self-portraits); scientists (Sigmund Freud – video art); criminals (Bonny and Clyde – wedding photo album; Al Capone – “racket art”, etc.).
+Among the best artists there were presented fictitious works of politicians (Adolf Hitler – installations, actions; Mao Zedong – actions, video art; Nikita Khrushchev – land art, actions; Kim Il Sung – self-portraits); scientists (Sigmund Freud – video art); criminals (Bonnie and Clyde – wedding photo album; Al Capone – “racket art”, etc.).
 All participants of the project were represented not only by their quasi artworks (which in fact were created by Podolchak), but also by their personalized product brands (Saddam Hussein – perfumes, Ulrike Meinhof – insurance business, etc.)

 This project of the Masoch Fund was selected for the first Ukrainian exhibition at the 2001 Venice Biennale.
 After the notorious interference of the deputy prime minister of Ukraine Mykola Zhulynsky, the project was cancelled.

 From the Masoch Fund to the People of Ukraine (2005)

 This conceptual project involved several possible scenarios of development of Ukraine, such as “Picturesque Ukraine”, “Masochistic Ukraine”, “Marginal Ukraine”, “American Ukraine”, “Multimonarchial Ukraine”, “Commercial Ukraine”.
 For example, the “Marginal Ukraine” project referred to border closure, cancellation of diplomatic relationships with all the countries, renewal of the nuclear power of the state, disbanding the governmental bodies, and disintegrating cities into villages.
-It was proposed to hold a referendum and define the principal direction of the country’s development by choosing one of the Masoch Fund’s projects.
+It was proposed to hold a referendum and define the principal direction of the country's development by choosing one of the Masoch Fund's projects.